rajabishek/swift-essentials/manuscript/04_solid.md

     }
 }
 ```
 With this refactor we’ve made it possible to add new report generators without changing any existing code.
-To add a new report generator that can generate reports in HTML format is just add another new class called `HTMLReportGenerator` that conforms to the `CanGenerateReport` protocol and write its implementation.
-We don't even have to touch the `ReportManager` class to bring about this change.
+To add a new report generator that can generate reports in HTML format we just add another new class called `HTMLReportGenerator` that conforms to the `CanGenerateReport` protocol and write its implementation.
+We don't even need to touch the `ReportManager` class to bring about this change.
 ```swift
 class HTMLReportGenerator: CanGenerateReport {
     func generate(data: [String]) {